Loreinator/Shuffle-Move/README.txt

 ~~ Changelog ~~
 v0.3.14 - 2015-08-
-	- Changed working directory to user.home for all platforms v0.3.13 - 2015-07-29
+	- Changed working directory to user.home for all platforms
+	- Updated species and stages for the new content
+	- Now simulating Dragon Talon and Heavy Hitter appropriately v0.3.13 - 2015-07-29
 	- Blaziken's mega is now included
 	- Bug fixes